Opdenergy wind farm. Image by Opdenergy (www.opdenergy.com)

 Opdenergy is said to have reheated the plan, and has hired Barclays Plc (LON:BARC), Societe Generale SA (EPA:GLE) and Banco Santander SA (BME:SAN) to work out a potential deal, according to Reuters’ sources, who spoke on condition of anonymity.

-The IPO would take place in the first place of 2022 if market conditions allow, a source told the news agency.
+The IPO would take place in the first half of 2022 if market conditions allow, a source told the news agency.

 The sources added that Opdenergy would this time seek to raise less than EUR 375 million (USD 420.9m), which was the lowest amount of proceeds it was hoping to secure in May.